lightblue-platform/lightblue-core/associations.md

 ## Query Plans

-A query plan is a directed graph where each node contains a node of composite metadata, and a query that will be executed to retrieve entities for the entity of that node.
+A query plan is a directed graph and a set of constraints of the form (X before Y) where X and Y are nodes.
+Each node contains a node of composite metadata, and a query that will be executed to retrieve entities for the entity of that node.
 We will construct different query plans with different node orderings, and score them to pick the best retrieval strategy.
+The additionan constraints will be used to order the execution of unrelated nodes.

 The underlying undirected graph of a query plan is isomorphic to the underlying undirected graph of its composite metadata.
 In other words,